Engender: Energy Efficient Drying

 Radial Multizone Dryer (RMD)

-The Engender project aims to realize a breakthrough in drying of food ingredient materials using a new compact drying technology, the Radial Multizone Dryer (RMD).
-The Radial Multizone Dryer (RMD) combines high-G and multizone operation to intensify spray drying and offer a cost and energy efficient spray drying solution.
+The Engender project aimed to realize a breakthrough in drying food ingredient materials using a new compact drying technology: the Radial Multizone Dryer (RMD).
+The RMD combines high-G and multizone operation to intensify spray drying and provide a cost and energy efficient spray drying solution.
+The existing pilot plant unit was used to carry out spray drying experiments.
+The experiments were aimed at confirming the flexibility of the RMD technology and to optimize the operating parameters and design details.
+Through extensive testing and refinement, the team addressed challenges related to scalability, stability, and product quality.

-In particular, compared to standard spray drying technologies, the RMD aims at:
+Compared to traditional spray drying technologies, the RMD technology aims to achieve:

-• Lower footprint of equipment at equal drying capacity and related reduction of Capex and Opex (equipment size reduced by at least one order of magnitude)
+• Reduced equipment footprint for the same drying capacity and associated reduction in Capex and Opex (equipment size reduced by at least one order of magnitude).

-• Significant reduction of air consumption and of exhaust air – such exhaust air, e.g. from spray drying flavours or fragrances, may be heavily polluted and needs treatment.
-Reduction of the drying air quantity will reduce efforts in exhaust air treatment
+• Significant reduction in air consumption and exhaust air.
+Such exhaust air, e.g. from spray drying of flavours or fragrances, can be highly contaminated andn requires treatment.
+A reduction of the drying air quantity, will reduce efforts in exhaust air treatment.

-• Reduced water consumption in cleaning process (CIP) as a result of the lower footprint (less equipment surface to clean)
+• Reduced water consumption in the cleaning process (CIP) due to the lower footprint (less equipment surface to clean).

 • Same or improved product quality.
-At least cost neutral compared to standard spray drying process (same manufacturing cost per kg of product)
+The manufacturing costs per kilogram of product remaining at least cost-neutral compared to standard spray drying processes.

 Cost and energy efficient spray drying solution

-Efficient drying is achieved by combining radial multizone and high-G operation.
-The radial multizone operation allows to feed hot air in the radially central zone of the chamber where the droplets are injected and to feed mild temperature air in the periphery where the particles are recovered.
+Efficient drying was achieved by combining radial multizone and high-G operation.
+Radial multi-zone operation allowed hot air to be supplied to the radially central zone of the chamber where the droplets were injected, while mild temperature air was supplied to the periphery where the particles were recovered.

-High-G operation is achieved by making use of vortex chamber technology.
-The mild temperature air is injected through a number of vortex chambers to generate a rotational motion and to control the axial motion in the drying chamber.
-Droplets injected in the chamber undergo a fast initial drying upon contact with the hot air and are under the action of the high-G force rapidly evacuated to the mild temperature periphery for final drying and recovery.
+High-G operation was achieved by utilizing vortex chamber technology.
+Mild temperature air was injected through a number of vortex chambers to generate rotational motion and control axial motion in the drying chamber.
+Droplets injected into the chamber underwent fast initial drying upon contact with the hot air.
+The droplets were then rapidly evacuated to the mild temperature periphery for final drying and recovery.

 engender